musakanneh/AirBnB_clone/README.md

 The project's implementation will happen in the following phases:
 ## Phase One
 The first phase is to manipulate a powerful storage system to give an abstraction between objects and how they are stored and persisted.
-To achieve this, the author will:
+To achieve this, I will:
 - put in place a parent class (called ```BaseModel```) to take care of the initialization, serialization and deserialization of your future instances
 - create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file
 - create all classes used for AirBnB (```User, State, City, Place…```) that inherit from ```BaseModel```